Distracted Driving Accidents Lawyer Urbana-Champaign, Danville, and Decatur, IL

 If you or your loved one has been injured in a car accidents caused by distracted driving, you should take legal advice immediately.

 Driving, in itself, is an incredibly dangerous task that commands a person's cognitive, visual and manual attention.

 Perhaps because Americans have become desensitized to the ever-present dangerous on the roadways by logging daily hours behind the wheel or because they simply underestimate how truly risky sharing the roads with hundreds of moving machines can be, the number of distraction affected car accidents has risen dramatically in recent years.

-According to the National Highway Traffic Safety Administration (NHTSA), more than 3,000 people were killed in crashes involving a distracted drivers accidents, and more than 415,000 were injured.
+According to the National Highway Traffic Safety Administration (NHTSA), 2,8413 people were killed in crashes involving a distracted drivers accidents in 2018, and more than 415,000 were injured.

 What is Distracted Driver Accident?

 It is Defined as any activity that diverts a motorist's attention away from driving, distracted driving can take many forms, all of which place others in great danger.
 These can include:

 - Texting while driving accidents

 - Eating and drinking